- Swansea (Main) 01792 773 773

 IP rights, if utilised and protected, can become a business’ most valuable asset.

-To give an overview, there are various types of IP rights businesses should be aware of, including:
+To give a general overview, there are various types of IP rights businesses should be aware of, including:

 - Patent - a type of registered IP that protects inventions which are the products of processes.